Panasonic G90 vs Pentax K-S1

 It is notable that the G90 has a microphone port, which is missing on the K-S1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The G90 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the K-S1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-S1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-S1 was succeeded by the Pentax K-S2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.
+Further information on the features and operation of the G90 and K-S1 can be found, respectively, in the Panasonic G90 Manual (free pdf) or the online Pentax K-S1 Manual.

 So what conclusions can be drawn?
 Is the Panasonic G90 better than the Pentax K-S1 or vice versa?
 The listing below highlights the relative strengths of the two models.